Photo by Aaron Burden on Unsplash

 - ~$0.25 per article — Add Exa Deep Reasoning, Sapling for premium grammar, Copyscape for plagiarism.
 This is the "nothing gets through" configuration for regulated-industry content.

-This isn't a competitive shot at Grammarly.
+This is not a competitive shot at Grammarly.
 Grammarly is excellent at grammar.
 The point is that BYOK removes the platform markup that SaaS pricing depends on.
 You pay the providers, not the wrapper.

 Who it's for